Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 • the percentage of opens and clicks;

-• replies to the email and forwarding the message.
+• replies to the email and forwards the message.

 To ensure your reputation is high, check out each of the aforementioned points and identify shortcomings.
 Eliminate them before launching the next email campaign.